SuperOfficeDocs/crmscript/docs/api-reference/classes/NSDeliveryTerm/GetValue.md

 so.topic: reference
 ---

-Get the name of the DeliveryTerm.
+Get the name of the NSDeliveryTerm.

 **Returns:** String